-This chapter provides special instructions that federal departments and agencies must follow to report deposit and disbursement information for cash forecasting purposes.
+This chapter prescribes special instructions that federal departments and agencies must follow to report deposit and disbursement information for cash forecasting purposes.

-This chapter describes the procedures that the federal departments and agencies must follow in providing information to the Department of the Treasury (Treasury) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.
+This chapter describes the procedures that the federal departments and agencies must follow in providing information to the Department of the Treasury (Treasury), Bureau of the Fiscal Service (Fiscal Service) for maintaining and updating projections of the Treasury’s operating cash balance, that is, the federal government’s cashflow.

 31 U.S.C.
 3511, 3513